John Wolff's Web Museum

 deep tooth alignment and correct if necessary.

 - Continue to the end.
-Check again that all the pinions are
+Check again that all the segment levers are

 - Prepare the backstop, backstop spring, carry lever, and latch

 lifter for the rightmost column.
-Ensure that the carry lever roller
+Check the carry lever very carefully.

 - Start the backstop wire 6 (0.088") from the right-hand side.
 Place